Inka Barnett - Research Fellow

 Impact Evaluation of DFID Programme to Accelerate Improved Nutrition for the Extreme Poor in Bangladesh

-A Mixed-Method Impact Evaluation Design of a Mobile Phone Application for Nutrition Service Delivery in IndonesiaIDS Evidence Report 79 (2014)
+Designing a Mixed-Method Impact Evaluation for a Mobile Phone Application for Nutrition Service Delivery in IndonesiaIDS Evidence Report 79 (2014)

 Child undernutrition remains one of the most devastating realities in many parts of the world.
 The use of mobile phone technology may offer innovative opportunities to tackle persistently high levels of child undernutrition.
 More details